mharen/mharen.github.io/blog/2006/2006-12-site-news.md

 This isn't just me saying look-I'm-so-busy--my whole company is like this.
 When I asked for another resource (i.e. a person), I was told that the earliest available date for anyone, company-wide was January or February.
 If you want to pick a specialty (like software), it could be later.
 That's good news, I guess.
 I wish I was eligible for the company bonus plan... :).

-On a related note, if you are an engineer or an engineering student, <a href="http://www.rovisys.com/rovisys/contact/careers/job_opportunities.asp">we're hiring like crazy</a>--tell 'em Michael sent ya.
+On a related note, if you are an engineer or an engineering student, [we're hiring like crazy](http://www.rovisys.com/rovisys/contact/careers/job_opportunities.asp)--tell 'em Michael sent ya.

 <strong>Upcoming Posts - </strong>I'm planning to do a couple silly posts as well as some more serious topics.
 Some ideas I've had floating around for a while include: